How much are dues?

 Is there a newsletter and how often is it distributed?

-Yes, we produce a Newsletter bi-monthly (every other month) and is sent out 5 times per year (there is no Newsletter during July & August).
+Yes, there is a bi-monthly Newsletter.
 This is sent to you as part of your membership dues.
 The editor encourages contributions from the members.
 As part of ‘going green’, we try to send the Newsletter via email.
-However, if a member does not wish to receive this electronically, you can request that it be mailed to you.
+However, if a member cannot or does not wish to receive this electronically, you can request a copy be mailed to you.

 Why doesn’t the newsletter appear on your website?

-Since the newsletter contains members’ names and, in some instances, phone numbers, we feel this would be in violation of their privacy.
-Also, the newsletter is a privilege of being a paid member in good standing of the Guild.
+Since the newsletter contains members’ private information, such as names and in some instances, phone numbers, we feel this could be a violation of our members privacy.
+Also, the newsletter is a privilege of being a paid member, in good standing of the guild.

 What kind of programs do you have for beginners?